A Feasibility Assessment

 An Evaluation of infoDev’s Mobile Innovation Support Pilots

-We currently have four mLabs and eight mHubs in eleven countries across East Asia, Sub-Saharan Africa, Eastern Europe, Central Asia, and the Caucasus (ECA).
+[Download reduced size version] infoDev currently supports four mLabs and eight mHubs in eleven countries across East Asia, Sub-Saharan Africa, Eastern Europe, Central Asia, and the Caucasus (ECA).
 The findings in this report will be useful primarily to current and future managers, consortium organizations, and funders of mLabs and mHubs.

 A new report by infoDev extracts the lessons from the m2Work idea challenge and hackathon, which together served as the pilot for infoDev’s “From Mind to Market” approach to fostering mobile entrepreneurship.